 It's particularly haunting if you know that the rivers played a key role in the immediate aftermath of the atomic bombing, as tens of thousands staggered there seeking comfort, only to end up boiled to death or simply succumbing to their wounds or radiation.
 Thousands of bodies would bob on the river for days.
 The tile, like so many of the victims, was burned black, an anonymous object like all the rest, only it cannot feel pain, and recall it.

-Greg Mitchell's book Atomic Cover-up on the U.S. suppressing for decades film footage shot in Hiroshima and Nagasaki by our military film crew.
+Greg Mitchell's book Atomic Cover-up on the U.S. probes the suppression for decades film footage shot in Hiroshima and Nagasaki by our military film crew.